sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 2: e-portfolio 1 - Artificial Intelligence/e-portfolio.md

 Canady reports on an American Psychological Association survey of 1,742 psychologists.
 AI use for work increased from 29% in 2024 to 56% in 2025.
 Psychologists mainly used it for emails, content, summaries and notes.
 Although 62% believed technology improved efficiency and accuracy, 92% had concerns about privacy breaches, social harm, bias, poor testing and hallucinations (Canady 2025, p.
 5).

-### Justification for Choosing the Artefact
+### Justification and Personal Reflection

-I chose this article because psychology is a high-stakes setting where mistakes may harm vulnerable people.
-AI may reduce administrative work, but private client information requires strong security, informed consent and accountability.
-It showed me that efficiency should not override patient rights and that clinical AI must be tested, monitored and reviewed by qualified humans.
+I chose this article because I had mostly thought of AI as a study or productivity tool, not something used by psychologists with sensitive patient information.
+I felt surprised by how quickly psychologists had adopted AI, but I was also concerned that 92% reported ethical risks.
+As an IT student, this made me realise that making a system faster is not enough.
+Privacy, consent, security and possible harm must also be considered.
+I learned that AI in mental health should support qualified professionals rather than replace their judgement.

 ---